-Derivatives used for fair-value hedging
+· Derivatives used for fair-value hedging

 At 31 December 2020, the Company had contracts for hedging payables and receivables in foreign currency in place that meet the requirements to be recognised as hedging instruments based on the relevant accounting standards.
 Specifically, it recognised forward contracts on receivables and payables in currencies other than the Euro recorded in its financial statements at 31 December 2021.
 These contracts were negotiated to match maturities with incoming and outgoing cash flows resulting from sales and purchases in individual currencies.
-The valuation of these contracts at the reporting date resulted in the reporting of assets of €0.1 million and liabilities

-The valuation of these contracts at the reporting date resulted in the reporting of assets of €0.1 million and liabilities of €1.1 million.
+The valuation of these contracts at the reporting date resulted in the reporting of assets of $\in 0.1$ million and liabilities of $\in 1.1$ million.